oranbramble/Distributed-File-System/README.md

 </br>

-4 commmands are used on the Client or ClientMain in order to manipulate files on the system.
+4 commmands are used on the `Client` or `ClientMain` in order to manipulate files on the system.
 The commands are as listed below.

 </br>**STORE**

 ```
 STORE filename file_size
 ```
 >This communicates to the Controller that we want to store file `filename`.
-This file must be in the same directory as the command's line current working directory. the `file_size` is the size of the file in bytes.
+This file must be in the same directory as the command line's current working directory. the `file_size` is the size of the file in bytes.

 </br>**REMOVE**